ferds003/ferds003.github.io/_projects/mechanical/2025-Valve_Mechanism.md

 As the cam rotated:
 - The `cam lobe` contacted the valve tip.
 - The **valve** was displaced downward, compressing the **spring**.
-- Once the cam rotated past the lift region, the `spring force restored` the valve to its original position using the rrbuild function.
+- Once the cam rotated past the lift region, the `spring force restored` the valve to its original position using the build function.

 ## Learnings and Insights